If you don’t know where you are going, any road will get you there.

 Whether it’s Christmas / New Year or around your birthday when another year is counted, use these moments to review, reconsider and correct the direction you are moving to.

-The action goals are easiest to set because they are easily foreseeable and generally easier to achieve.
+The 90-day action goals are easiest to set because they are easily foreseeable and generally easier to achieve.
 They are the “small” goals, which you want to achieve in the next months or a year.
-Beside them, it is good to have vision goals that are for the next 3, 5 or even 10, 20 years.
+Beside them, it is good to have 25-year visions that are for the next 3, 5 or even 10, 20 years.

 Why?
-Because the action goals are usually meant to define paths to reach the vision goals.
-On the other hand, the vision goals will give you the perspective to choose which of the action goals are more important than the other and also make the action goals aligned with each other.
+Because the action goals are usually meant to define paths to reach the visions.
+On the other hand, the visions will give you the perspective to choose which of the action goals are more important than the other and also make the action goals aligned with each other.

 You want to be in a good shape and set a goal for the next one year to have the “dream body”.
 In order to reach that you decide to go to the gym 4 times a week.
 In the same time, you also have a goal to make something nice for yourself every day just for the pleasure of it.